naHrej/pennmushsharp/PennMushSharp/docs/characterization-harness.md

 - Use `scripts/start-legacy-mush.sh` as `SERVER_EXEC` to spin up the freshly built PennMUSH tree in `../pennmush/game`.
 The script copies `game/data/indb.seed.gz` into `indb.gz` before every launch so you start from an identical world snapshot each run.
-- The seeded database contains the wizard account `Wizard9` with the password `harness`.
+- The seeded database contains the wizard account `One` with no password.
 Scenarios can authenticate with those credentials (as `look_basic.scenario` does) to issue commands such as `look`/`who` during transcript capture.